hojelse/fcdm/natural_deduction/README.md

 With some context applied, the following reads:

-We assume that its snowing.
-We also assume that when its snowing its cold.
-Therefore we can conclude that its cold.
+We assume that, its snowing.
+We also assume that, when its snowing its cold.
+By applying the rule of modus ponens, we can conclude, that its cold.

 ```
 Its snowing    Its snowing → Its cold